vim-crystal/vim-crystal/README.md

 If you don't set `g:crystal_define_mappings` to 0, you can use this feature with mapping `gsa`.

+### `:CrystalSpecRunCurrent` (mapping to `gsc`)

+It runs spec for current buffer.
+When current buffer is a spec source, `:CrystalSpecRunCurrent` simply run it.
+When current buffer is not a spec source, `:CrystalSpecRunCurrent` finds corresponding spec source and runs it.

+If you don't set `g:crystal_define_mappings` to 0, you can use this feature with mapping `gsa`.

 ## Tool Integration

 ### `:CrystalDef` (mapping to `gd`)